Cashews

 Taste and use

-They are a perfect fit:
+They are a perfect fit for:

 -

-for snacks and in nut mixes,
+Snacks and nut mixes,

 -